kafq/frontend-template/README.md

 # General

 Contains an "I've used it and it worked nicely" suggestion for file structure and overall architecture in a project.
 That's a CRA, but it has Typescript with `tslint` setup in a nice way with airbnb and prettier configs.
-All linters run in precommit stage with `husky` and `lint-staged`.
-There is a `common`
+All linters run in precommit stage with `husky` and `lint-staged`

 # Testing